 Goose Island, a one-acre island approximately one-half mile east of Chimon Island, is comprised of gravel beach and brushy upland.
 This island currently provides nesting habitat for gulls and American oystercatchers.

 Part of the Norwalk Islands, the Peach Island Unit is a 2.6-acre island located 600 feet offshore.
 Though alone the island would have limited value to migratory birds and other wildlife, the refuge as a whole conserves more than 1000 acres of significant habitat for wading birds, shorebirds, songbirds, and terns - including the endangered roseate tern.
 Black ducks, scoters and brant winter in nearby waters.

 The rocky shores of five-acre Falkner Island Unit support one of the few remaining nesting colonies of endangered roseate terns in the northeast (up to 40 pairs in recent years) and the largest common tern colony in Connecticut (2500+ pairs).
-Because of these distinctions, Falkner Island was designated an Important Bird Area by Audubon Connecticut.
+Because of these distinctions, Falkner Island was designated an Important Bird Area by the National Audubon Society.

 Just over 200 species of birds have been recorded on or near Falkner Island since the late 19th century.
 Neotropical landbirds use the island's shrublands for feeding and resting during spring and fall migration.
 Some raptors use the island during winter migration.
 Migrating butterflies and dragonflies also use the island as a refuge during their crossings of Long Island Sound.

 Harbor seals make use of the island as a haul-out area in the winter and gray seals have been recorded in the past.
 Bats are also occasionally seen near the area.
 In addition, the waters surrounding Falkner Island are inhabited by many species of fin-fishes such as striped bass, bluefish, flounder, American mackerel and American eel.